 Count It Up: Cookie Dancing Fun

-This is a great activity to get to know more about the Girl Scout Cookies.
-You will need to cut out a large picture of each type of cookie you have in your area, and music to play during game.
+This is a great activity to get to know more about Cookies or other fundraising products.
+You will need to cut out a large picture of each product, and music to play during game.

 How to Play: Put the cookies in playing area in a large circle.
 Start playing the music.
 The girls dance around the floor, NOT touching the cookies, until the music stops.
 When the music stops, each girl stands on a cookie.
 When the music starts again, the girls start dancing and the leader removes a cookie.
 When the music stops the next time, some girls will have to share a cookie.
 This is to show how we can all share and be friends!
 Continue removing cookies when the music is playing until there is just one cookie left.
 Now all of the girls have to share just one cookie.
 To do this they may need to put just the toes of one foot on the cookie.
 If one person stands in the middle of the cookie, this is not sharing as there won’t be enough room for everyone.
 We all need to share!